anderslatif/CurrentCSource/README.md

 #### Source code for CurrentC

-An alt-coin (cryptocurrency) built on SHA256
+#An alt-coin built on the bitcoin source code.

+Contains: QT (Core) and Daemon

+RPC needs to be configured with unique password for each user.
+API username is "currentcrpc".
+Runs on port 2108.